 Keep the basket simple.
 Usually we use the same baskets year after year.
 You can only have so many actual baskets, so I prefer to spend the budget on what to put in the basket.
 I did buy this basket to show what King Soopers has to offer.
 They had some super cute baskets… I loved this Monkey head.

 Not everything needs to come from the Easter aisle.
-Because I like to get things besides Easter candy, and I like to make sure I pick up some favorite items, I buy items from all over the store.
-I’ll share a list a little later of all the goodies I picked up.
+Because I like to get things besides Easter candy and make sure I pick up some favorite items, I buy items from all over the store.
+I'll share a list a little later of all the goodies I picked up.

 Great goodies you can get from King Soopers to fill your Easter Baskets

 Traditional Easter candy from the Easter aisle.
 A big chocolate bunny is a must and so are at least one package of Peeps.
 There's also every kind of Easter candy you can imagine.
 Have you noticed how many companies are making Jelly beans now?
 We did a taste test and found our favorite brand was the Starburst Jelly Beans.